rgeraldes24/solc/docs/installing-hyperion.rst

 If there are local modifications, the commit will be postfixed with ``.mod``.

-These parts are combined as required by SemVer, where the Solidity pre-release tag equals to the SemVer pre-release and the Solidity commit and platform combined make up the SemVer build metadata.
+These parts are combined as required by SemVer, where the Hyperion pre-release tag equals to the SemVer pre-release and the Hyperion commit and platform combined make up the SemVer build metadata.

 A release example: ``0.4.8+commit.60cc1668.Emscripten.clang``.